erengaygusuz/VisitorBook/README.md

 There are some options to use this project.

-* If you want to run project on Visual Studio

-  - Clone the project using this command: ``` https://github.com/erengaygusuz/VisitorBook.git ```
-  - Open the project solution with Visual Studio 2022 Preview (You can also use VS Code or others)
-  - Run the project with https port option.
-  - You should see project that is running on your browser like ``` https://localhost:{HTTPS_PORT} ```

 * If you would like to only run this project locally, you can do it with two options:

   - Downloading and running its release package on IIS Server in Windows Machine